 THINGS TO LOOK FOR TODAY

-PLENARY: The Plenary will continue to hear general statements during the morning and afternoon on the sixth floor of the Suntec Centre.
+PLENARY: The Plenary will continue to hear general statements from 9:30 to 13:00 in the Suntec Centre.

 Sustainable Developments is a publication of the International Institute for Sustainable Development (IISD) <firstname.lastname@example.org>, publishers of the Earth Negotiations Bulletin (c).
 This volume of Sustainable Developments, published at the Singapore WTO Ministerial Conference to report on the environment and development policy aspects of the meeting, is produced in cooperation with the International Centre for Trade and Sustainable Development (ICTSD).
 This issue of Sustainable Developments is written and edited by Aaron Cosbey <email@example.com>, Peter Doran <PF.Doran@ulst.ac.uk>, Clare Lim <firstname.lastname@example.org>, Kira Schmidt <email@example.com> and Lynn Wagner <firstname.lastname@example.org>.
 Electronic publishing by Rod Araneda <email@example.com>.
 The Managing Editor of Sustainable Developments is Langston James "Kimo" Goree VI <firstname.lastname@example.org>.
 Funding for coverage of this meeting has been provided by ICTSD, the Norwegian Ministry of Environment, the Danish Ministry of Foreign Affairs and the Swedish Ministry of Environment.
 The authors can be contacted during the WTO Ministerial Conference at their electronic mail addresses and at tel: +65 7376888 Room 1726 and by fax at +65 7371072.
 IISD can be contacted at 161 Portage Avenue East, 6th Floor, Winnipeg, Manitoba R3B 0Y4, Canada; tel: +1-204-958-7700; fax: +1-204-958-7710.
 ICTSD can be contacted at <email@example.com>, Ricardo Meléndez, Director.
 The opinions expressed in Sustainable Developments are those of the authors and do not necessarily reflect the views of IISD, ICTSD and other funders.
 Excerpts from the Sustainable Developments may be used in other publications only with appropriate academic citation.
 Electronic versions of Sustainable Developments are automatically sent to e-mail distribution lists (ASCII and PDF format) and can be found in hypertext through the Linkages WWW-server at http://www.iisd.ca/linkages/ on the Internet.
 For further information on Sustainable Developments, including requests to provide reporting services, contact the Managing Editor at <firstname.lastname@example.org>.